HKalbasi/zngur/book/src/tutorial.md

 }
 ```

-Copy it in `src/lib.rs`.
+Copy it into `src/lib.rs`.
 Now we need to declare things that we need to access in C++ in the `main.zng` file:

 ```
 type crate::Inventory {